 Symptoms can occur a bit differently in each child.
 Below are the most common symptoms

 - Large amounts of amniotic fluid

 - Thickened placenta

-- Ultrasound of the fetus that shows enlarged liver, spleen, or heart.
-It may show a
+- Ultrasound of the unborn baby that shows enlarged liver, spleen, or heart.
+It may

-fluid buildup around the fetus' abdomen, heart, and lungs.
+show a fluid buildup around the baby’s abdominal organs, heart, or lungs.

 After birth, symptoms may include: